choctaw-nation/photo-talent-database/readme.md

 # CNO Photo Talent Database

-A WordPress site to allow the photo team to find models for different photoshoots
+A WordPress site to allow the photo team to find models for different photoshoots.

 ## Changelog

+### v1.1.0

+-   Added: "Login / Logout" button added to header

 ### v1.0.2